httpland/chain-handler/README.md

 # chain-handler

-Chainable and Immutable HTTP handler for standard `Request` and `Response`.
+Chainable and immutable HTTP handler for standard `Request` and `Response`.

 ## Usage